git-pull/website/code_explorer/django-vs-flask.rst

 Flask is pure, but often missing something
 ------------------------------------------

-The one thing that strikes me about Flask is it's really meant to stay out of the way and put the developer into control.
+Flask is really meant to stay out of the way and put the developer into control.
 Even over things as granular as piecing together the ``Flask`` object, registering blueprints and starting the web server.

-The API is, much like this website, documented in sphinx.
-Having good API documentation is important because that's how you'll be thinking in Flask.
-Further, you'll likely be reading Flask's code too to gain deeper understanding into it.
+The API is, much like this website, is documented using `sphinx`_.
+The reference will become goto.
+You'll also have a relatively easier time reading Flask's code too to gain deeper understanding into it.

 The control Flask gives comes at the cost of omitting niceties most web projects would actually *find helpful*, not an encumbrance.